SSL/TLS certificate doesn’t cost a penny. Thanks to Let’s Encrypt.

 - Login into Linux server

-- Go to path where you want to install the let’s encrypt
+- Go to the path where you want to install the let’s encrypt

 - Clone the git repository of let’s encrypt